rithin-pullela-aws/opensearch-mcp-server-py/USER_GUIDE.md

 - Tool names are case-insensitive
 - All configuration fields are optional
 - When both config file and environment variables are provided, the config file will be prioritized
+- Tool filtering in configuration files is only supported in single mode.
+In multi mode, tool filtering is not supported

 ## LangChain Integration